eosnewyork/eosdocs.io/PublicWebsite/content/dAppDevelopment/software/docker/index.md

 #### 2. Create a docker network {#Network}

-Create a docker network that will allow the container to communicate with one another
+Create a docker network which will allow the containers to communicate with one another

 ```
 docker network create eosnetwork